sorochak/portfolio-website/README.md

 ## Description

-This portfolio website is designed to provide an overview of my work and skills as a software developer.
-It includes sections for projects, a contact form, and some professional details.
+This is the repository for my personal portfolio website, hosted at [austensorochak.com](https://austensorochak.com).
+It is designed to provide an overview of my work and skills as a software developer, and includes sections for projects, a contact form, and some professional details.

 ## Technologies Used